MarkCWirt/MIDIUtil/documentation/tuning.rst

 so you may want to verify that your hardware and/or software supports it before you spend too much time.

+Recently the pitch bend message had been implemented.
+The advantage of the pitch bend is that almost all software and hardware understand it.
+The disadvantage is that different software and hardware can interpret the values differently.

 The main function to support a tuning change is ``changeNoteTuning``.

 .. automethod:: MIDIFile.changeNoteTuning